It is often said that an athlete dies twice. Once when they take their last breath, and the other when they retire from sport.

 Dan returned to the field in 2011 and earned a representative cap for New South Wales Country Origin.
 He continued his journey on the field until a career-ending knee injury in 2015 forced him into early retirement.

-“I got hit in a tackle awkwardly and was seen by two different orthopedic surgeons.
+“I got hit in a tackle awkwardly and was seen by two different orthopaedic surgeons.
 I was told I’ll never play the game again, I’ll be lucky to run,” he says.
 “I was very anxious.
 Was I going to go back to that place that I was in 2010?
 Was I going to become addicted to drugs?
 Was I going to struggle?”

 For many athletes, the road to retirement is fraught with uncertainty.
 “They can feel quite alone because they’ve lost their support network,” explains Helen.